Chart Color Schemes

 Health

-Health performance in Oxley is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts
+The level of general health in Oxley is notably higher than the national average with a fairly standard level of common health conditions seen across both young and old age cohorts

-The rate of private health cover is very high at approximately 57%, covering around 953 people.
-Mental health issues impact 9.9% of residents, while arthritis affects 8.6%.
-About 64.7% declare themselves completely clear of medical ailments, compared to 66.1% across the Australian Capital Territory.
-The area has 18.6% of residents aged 65 and over (310 people), which is higher than the 17.6% in the Australian Capital Territory.
-Health outcomes among seniors are above average, performing better than the general population in health metrics.
+The rate of private health cover is very high at approximately 57% of the total population, which consists of around 953 people.
+This compares to 62.4% across Australian Capital Territory.
+Mental health issues and arthritis were found to be the most common medical conditions in the area, impacting 9.9 and 8.6% of residents respectively.
+A total of 64.7% declared themselves completely clear of medical ailments compared to 70.2% across Australian Capital Territory.
+Health outcomes among the working-age population are broadly typical.
+The area has 20.0% of residents aged 65 and over, which consists of around 333 people, higher than the 14.3% in Australian Capital Territory.
+Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health